zeno4ever/outlinedemoparty/content/compos.md

 ## Deadline for all compo entries is May 8th 2024, at midnight (CEST)

-Acceptance of any prods after this deadline cannot be guaranteed and could only in theory be considered if the prod is delivered along with a 1280x720 video recording that works in VLC.
+Acceptance of any prods after this deadline cannot be guaranteed and could only in theory be considered if the prod is delivered along with a perferable 1920x1080 or else 1280x720 video recording that works in VLC.

-Soon a link to our partysystem will appear here.
 You will be able to submit your entry in our partysystem, also as remote competitor.
 For remote participation you don't need to buy a ticket.

 You can send your remote entry via [wuhu](https://party.outlinedemoparty.nl/)